meilisearch/documentation/guides/advanced_guides/authentication.md

 Since both the private and the public keys are generated based on your master key, changing the master key will result in the modification of the two other keys.

-After having changing reset master key, it is mandatory to restart the MeiliSearch server to ensure the renewal of the private and the public keys.
+After having changed your master key, it is mandatory to restart the MeiliSearch server to ensure the renewal of the private and the public keys.

 **All keys will be changed**.
 Therefore, it is not possible to change only one of the keys.